masonkadem/python_course/README.md

-# python_course
+# Python course
-This repository contains a Python-based programming material
+This repository contains a comprehensive beginner friendly Python-based programming course, in a single notebook.